maijs/migration_workshop/README.md

 ### Challenge!

-If you are interested in making the migration example module more comprehensive, don't hesitate to create a pull request.
+If you are interested in making the migration example module more comprehensive, don't hesitate to create a pull request (https://github.com/wunderkraut/migrate_source_example).
 The following items are sought for:

 * Tests that cover the completion of migrations;
 * Advanced usage of process plugins;